sepidre/presto-prezto/README.md

 ...or like this, if you installed the version with the Meslo Nerd Font:
 ![ZSH-Prompt](./look-with-nerd-font.png)

 ## Notes
-* If you are already using zsh, your zsh config will be backed up to .zshrc-backup-date
+* If you are already using Zsh, your `.zshrc` file will be backed up to `.zshrc-backup-date`
 * If the text/icons look broken, make sure your terminal is using one of the Nerd fonts
 * Tested on:
   * Ubuntu 20.04